 Scholarly Commons Citation

 Tague, Peter W., "Guilty Pleas and Barristers' Incentives: Lessons from England" (2007).
 Georgetown Law Faculty Publications and Other Works.
-Paper 799.
+799.